rynaardb/rynaardb.github.io_BK/_drafts/2020-12-09-creating-custom-xcode-library-items.md

 ---
 layout: single
 title: "Creating custom Xcode library items"
-date: PUBLISH_DATE
+date: 2020-12-09T00:00:00.000Z
 classes: wide
 categories: posts
-tags: TAGS
+tags: apple ios xcode xcode12 swift swift5.3 swift-packages swiftui swiftui-views views custom-swiftui-view view modifiers xcode library items xcode-library xcode-library-items LibraryContentProvider LibraryContentBuilder LibraryItem
 ---

-# Xcode Library - Adding your own SwiftUI views and modifiers to your app or Swift Package

-The Xcode library is an easy way to discover available SwiftUI views and allowing you to easily drag and drop them to the Xcode Previews canvas.
+The Xcode library is an great way to discover and learn about available SwiftUI views and modifiers and it allows you to easily drag and drop them to the Xcode Previews canvas without writing any code.

 New in Xcode 12 and Swift 5.3, is the ability to extend the Xcode Library with your own views and modifiers making it easier to discover and reuse views within your app or Swift Packages.

-Let's dive right in and see how we can extend the content of the Xcode Library with our own SwiftUI views and modifiers, making it easier to discover and reuse o

-With all the [new features](https://rynaardb.com/posts/2020/11/19/swift-packages-new-in-swift-5-3.html) introduced in both Xcode 12 and Swift 5.3, Swift Packages are really starting to feel like a first-class citizen when working with Xcode.

-Let's take a look at how we can create Swift Packages containing SwiftUI views and modifiers that can be accessed right in the Xcode Library, just like those provided by the standard SwiftUI library.
-This makes it use for consumers of your library to

 ## Adding views

+Let's take a look at how we can extend the Xcode library with our own views that we can then add to the preview canvas, just like those provided by the standard SwiftUI library.

 ### Structuring your views

 Let's say we have a custom rounded button component that we'd like to reuse across a number of different views.
-We start by building out our custom view, just like any other SwiftUI view:
+We start by building out our custom view like any other SwiftUI view:

 ```swift
 struct RoundedButton: View {